Tourism in Italy

-In Italy, there is a broad variety of hotels, going from 1-5 stars.
 According to ISTAT, in 2017, there were 32,988 hotels with 1,133,452 rooms and 2,239,446 beds.
 As for non-hotel facilities (campsites, tourist villages, accommodations for rent, agritourism, etc.), in 2017 their number was 171,915 with 2,798,352 beds.
-The tourist flow to coastal resorts is 53 percent; the best equipped cities are Grosseto for farmhouses (217), Vieste for campsites and tourist villages (84) and Cortina d'Ampezzo mountain huts (20).
+The tourist flow is concentrated in coastal resorts, which account for 53 percent of the total.
+The best-equipped Italian municipalities are Grosseto for farmhouses, with 217 facilities; Vieste for campsites and tourist villages, with 84; and Cortina d’Ampezzo for mountain huts, with 20.

 History

 Islands such as Capri became popular in the late 14th century and first decade of the 19th century.

 The Forum of Pompeii with Vesuvius in the distance.
 Pompeii is Italy's third and the world's 48th most visited destination, with over 2.5 million tourists a year.